How Clients Can Maximize Your PR Budget

-But instead of diving in all at once or hiring a team of PR and SEO consultants, it’s critical to prioritize from the get-go.
+And here’s a hint at the answer: instead of diving in all at once or hiring a team of PR and SEO consultants, it’s critical to prioritize marketing channels sequentially.

 Jay has years of experience creating winning marketing strategies, much of which was spent in agencies.

-In our recent interview, he shared why companies shouldn’t hire a one-stop-shop agency, the important things you need to know and have before hiring, and one major red flag to look out for before you hire a PR agency for your startup.
+In this post, which is based on an exclusive interview with Jay, we discuss why companies shouldn’t hire a one-stop-shop agency, the important things you need to know and have before hiring, and one major red flag to look out for before you hire a PR agency for your startup.

-As a company, you need to determine the business objectives you want to achieve and make sure you are seeking out the right partner.
-Jay was able to provide some great explanations to help you match outcomes with the right type of agency.
+As a company, you need to determine the business objectives you want to achieve and ensure you seek the right partner.
+Jay provided some great explanations to help you match outcomes with the right type of content agency.

-So, let’s look at the first question I often see come up when discussing PR for startups.
-Is it better to hire a digital marketing agency who can do some PR or to hire a PR agency that can do some digital marketing?
+So, let’s look at the first question I often see when discussing PR for startups.
+Is it better to hire a digital marketing agency that can do some PR or to hire a PR agency that can do some digital marketing?

 If you want an end-to-end solution, a digital agency may be the best bet.